Leo Fernandes: New York Cosmos

 For the 2015 season, the Union sent Fernandes out on loan to experience regular minutes throughout the season.
 In January 2015, he signed a year long loan deal with the New York Cosmos.
 The loan move proved successful as Fernandes became a regular starter for the Cosmos, who would go on to win the 2015 NASL Championship.
 Through the season he scored a career high ten goals across all competitions.
 His efforts were recognized, winning the 2015 NASL Young Player of the Year Award.

 Bethlehem Steel FC

 The formation of Bethlehem Steel FC prompted the Union to have Fernandes return to the Philadelphia organization.
 He would become a regular starter for Steel FC with intermittent appearances for the first team.
 Fernandes finished the season with fourteen appearances and scoring once.

 Tampa Bay Rowdies

 Fernandes signed with USL Championship club Tampa Bay Rowdies in 2017.
 On 14 July 2022, Fernandes was named USL Championship Player of the Month for June 2022 after scoring five goals throughout the month.

 In February 2023, Fernandes ruptured his Achilles tendon during a preseason game.
 The Rowdies announced on 3 March 2023 that he would miss the 2023 USL Championship season.

+In November 2024, Fernandes re-signed with the 2025 USL Championship season.
+Following the 2025 season, Fernandes announced his retirement from playing professional football.